boehs/ltc/analysis/README.md

 - `count` of letters, `count` of upvotes, `count` of comments
 - in buckets of letter post month

-> **NOTE:** It should be obvious that the commenting feature was introduced at a later date
+> **Note**: It should be obvious that the commenting feature was introduced at a later date

 ## Count